nomis/candle-dribbler/README.rst

      - 8n
      - Enable N (Persistent)

-The sensor endpoints are in the following order:
+The sensor cluster endpoints are in the following order:

 .. list-table::
    :widths: 20 10 70